The modern home is no longer just a place to live, it’s a hub of technology.

 FM and DAB+ services for digital radio are also transmitted from these sites along with mobile services

+While all four sites physically use a different tower in independent locations, they are within 1km of each other, and generally known among the trade as the “Bickley” site.
 Most of the TV antennas you see on roofs that appear to point to the hills, are receiving their signal from the towers in this site.
 With an ERP (Effective Radiated Power) of 82kw, a lot of power is used to transmit the signal throughout the Perth metro area, giving good coverage even to the furthest and newest established suburbs past Alkimos.
 A direct line of site can result in perfect reception even upto 200km away, this is in most situations not the case

 To alleviate terminal reception problems in certain black spots around the Perth area, re transmission sites have been introduced over the years to transmit the same channels on different frequencies in order to avoid SFN related interference with main transmitters.
 The introduction of these sites allow antenna installers alternative sources of receiving a signal.